diegoiast/fdbox/readme.md

    standard C code support for localization.
  * `TurboC` does need a proper makefile.
- * All commands support multiple arguments (like Unix shells), unlike DOS which you cannot do `del file1.txt *.bat`
+ * All commands support multiple arguments (like Unix shells), unlike DOS which you cannot do `del file1.txt *.bat`, and arguments can come even after file names (not only at the begining of the command).
  * Some commands share the same code (`copy`+`move`, `date`+`time`)
- * Interactive shell will follow.
+ * Interactive is beeing worked on.
 I want to have 4DOS command completion, or bash.

 ## Implementation status of commands